Gynaecomastia is the proliferation of benign male glandular breast tissue. It may be unilateral or bilateral, painful, or asymptomatic.

 Gynaecomastia results from relative oestrogen excess or relative testosterone deficiency resulting in a high oestrogen-to-testosterone ratio.

 Physiological gynaecomastia occurs in the newborn period, during puberty, and with ageing and obesity.

 Most cases require no specific treatment.
-Therapies for persistent pain or embarrassment include anti-oestrogen therapy such as tamoxifen, androgens, or surgery (liposuction or mammoplasty).
+Therapies for persistent pain or embarrassment include anti-oestrogen therapy, androgen replacement if proven testosterone deficiency, or surgery (liposuction or mammoplasty).

 Gynaecomastia is the benign enlargement of the male breast with firm tissue extending concentrically beyond the nipple.
 Histologically, gynaecomastia is the benign proliferation of breast ducts and duct epithelial hyperplasia accompanied by varying amounts of inflammation, oedema, stroma, and fibrosis.
 Male breast enlargement entirely due to adipose tissue is called pseudo-gynaecomastia.

 History and exam

 - nutritional supplements